 The main exports include petroleum products.

-Do you know any fun or interesting facts about Netherlands Antilles that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Netherlands Antilles?
+Share them in the comments below!